Chabilis/Billing-Automation-Pipeline/README.md

 - 11-18-2025 - Done work/test OCR raw data form pdf docs
 - 11-19-2025 - Complete the 1st extracted excel file and Encounter a lot of bugs
 - 11-20-2025 - "Day-Off"
+- 11-21-2025 - Ill focus more on key-mapping especially for tommorow.
+No distractions.

 **IMPROVEMENT**